bartoszgebarowski/task-manager-api/README.md

 [Back to Table of contents](#table-of-contents)

 ### Testing API in Postman
-#### Creating an user
+#### Creating a user

-1. Scenerio 1 : User tries to create an account with a username that don't exists.
+1. Scenerio 1 : User tries to create an account with a username that does not exist.

 * Create a POST request to `{{BASE_URL}}api/profiles/create-user/`
 *  In the Body tab add :